Adrenalina (Wisin song): Live performances and appearances in media

 On March 29, 2014, Martin gave his first live performance of "Adrenalina" on the second season's finale of The Voice: Ahla Sawt.
 On July 17, 2014, the trio performed the song at the 11th Annual Premios Juventud.
 Later that year, Wisin performed the track at the 9th Annual Premios 40 Principales in December.
 At the 2015 iHeartRadio Fiesta Latina, Lopez brought out Wisin during her performance and sang the song with him.
 Wisin also performed the single along with his other hits during the 57th Viña del Mar International Song Festival on February 27, 2016.
 "Adrenalina" was included on the set lists for Martin's the Live in Mexico tour, the One World Tour, and the Ricky Martin en Concierto, with the guest appearance of Wisin in several dates.
 On December 1, 2018, Wisin & Yandel invited Martin as a guest to their Como Antes Tour and the three singers performed "Fiebre" and "Adrenalina" together at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 During the performance, Martin wore a black T-shirt with the flag of Puerto Rico drawn by his children, to raise funds for helping people and reconstructing houses, following Hurricane Maria.
 On February 24, 2019, Wisin & Yandel performed "Adrenalina" along with their other hits during the 60th Viña del Mar International Song Festival.
 In the same year, Wisin and his team performed a medley of "Aullando", "Me niego", "Escápate Conmigo", and "Adrenalina" on the first season of American singing competition television series La Voz.

 "Adrenalina" has been used by several contestants on various dance competition television series.
 In 2015, on the tenth season of Argentine TV dance competition Bailando por un Sueño, Verónica Ojeda and Nicolás Scillama performed their Freestyle dance choreography with the song, while Bárbara Vélez and Ignacio Pérez Cortés danced to it as their Latin pop choreography.
 On the next season, Carla Conte and Marcos Beierbach danced to it, the following year.
-Milo Manheim and Witney Carson danced to "Adrenalina" with Riker Lynch on the 27th season of the American dance competition television series Dancing with the Stars in 2018.
-Their choreography received acclaim from the judges at the show, who gave them the score of 29 out of 30.
+Meryl Davis and Maksim Chmerkovskiy danced to "Adrenalina" on the 18th season of the American dance competition series Dancing with the Stars in 2014.
+They received a score of 39 out of 40.
+Milo Manheim and Witney Carson danced to "Adrenalina" with Riker Lynch on the 27th season of Dancing with the Stars in 2018.
+Their choreography received acclaim from the judges, who gave them the score of 29 out of 30.
 Italian singer Mietta covered the track as "Farfalla" on the Italian singing competition television series Il cantante mascherato in 2020.
 The following year, Chilean singer Américo delivered a performance of the song on the Chilean television series ¿Quién es la máscara? as "Piña".